 Although social and economic status is one of the reasons people decide to divorce, psychologists like to highlight the emotional ones.

 Divorce is a legal and emotional process.
 However, the way it will unfold depends on the parties involved.
 But after it is over, you have to pick up the pieces and carry on with your life.
 Getting used to the single life is not easy.

 Until recently you shared your hopes and dreams with someone, and suddenly it’s all gone with the wind.
 Now you have to rebuild your identity and self-esteem.

 Another problem is how society looks at divorce.
-Women are more stigmatised than men, although this has changed considerably in civilised societies.
+Women are more stigmatized than men, although this has changed considerably in civilized societies.